About

 The system is an enterprise fund of the city of Fort Worth, Texas established in fiscal 2006 in response to flash flood problems and federally mandated stormwater-runoff and treatment requirements.
 All owners of developed property in Fort Worth are charged a user fee for drainage service, except those exempted by state law.
 This includes residential property owners, businesses, apartment complexes, public facilities, city owned facilities and churches.
 As of fiscal 2020, the system has over 640,000 billable storm water units.

-Special Revenue Credit:
+Special Tax Revenue Credit:

 Pledged revenues, related to the City of Fort Worth’s 2017A and 2017B Special Tax Revenue Bonds, consist of the city's combined 9% hotel occupancy tax (HOT), incremental state hotel occupancy and sales and use taxes collected within a specified project financing zone, and airport shared revenues.
 The bonds are also payable from certain anticipated venue-generated tax revenues, the pledge in relation to the Series 2017A bonds limited to 5% of debt service in a given year.